CodeFuGrandmaster/ArcadeClone/README.md

 # ArcadeClone

 1. Download repository and save everything in one location.
-2. Open a browser and select 'open file.'
+2. Open a browser and select 'open file' or copy/paste the file path for index.html
-3. Locate index.html and load it into the browser.
-4. Enjoy!
+3. Enjoy!